Information

 Auslan interpreting is provided at a number of our talks, performances and events.
 Look for the Auslan symbol displayed on the event page.

 A number of audio described performances will be held during the Fremantle Biennale.
-At these performances live verbal descriptions of actions, performances, objects, scenery and other visual elements.
+These performances include live verbal descriptions of actions, performances, objects, scenery and other visual elements.

 Assistive Listening